-Exploring the Amazing City of Bangkok and Local Culture
+Exploring Bangkok and Local Culture

 So many people leave infamous cities disappointed because they spend the whole time going to stereotypical tourists traps to take pictures of statues and monuments that are often times not altogether that fascinating.
 What looks cool in a picture can sometimes be underwhelming in person, and being surrounded and bumped into by crowds of people edging each other out for the best view or the best photo opportunity can take away the authenticity of the experience.
 Bangkok distinguishes itself from the typical tourist city in that it is not a place you go to simply sight-see, it is a place you go to experience culture and immerse yourself with locals.
 It is the most visited city in the world, and there are many reasons why so many people flock from all over to basque in its rich culture and history.

 One cannot say they have truly experienced Bangkok without going to the markets.
 Markets are a huge part of everyday life for Thai people.
 For many locals markets are the first and foremost place to go for clothes, groceries, household items, kitchenware and much more.
 Arriving to a Bangkok market for the first time can feel like pure chaos, but that is the beauty of it.
-One can spend hours getting lost amongst the aisles of brightly colored clothing, knock-off electronics and of course friendly vendors trying to entice you to buy their products.
+One can spend hours getting lost amongst the aisles of brightly coloured clothing, knock-off electronics and of course friendly vendors trying to entice you to buy their products.
 The food you can get here is unlike anywhere else in the world, from sweet coconut ice cream served fresh out of the fruit to fried octopus on a stick.
 There is an incredible range of flavors and diversity in the food at these markets and they certainly offer something for everyone's taste.
 The prices also can't be beat here with many meals and snacks selling for one to three dollars.

 One market certainly worth checking out is the Chatuchak Weekend Market.
 This market probably receives the biggest draw from tourists because of its convenient location; however, it is a hotspot for locals as well.
 Chatuchak market is set up in a park and has 8,000 stalls spanning over 30 acres.
-It is a great place to go to try some of Thailand's most popular street food and to buy beautifully designed clothing with rich colors.
+It is a great place to go to try some of Thailand's most popular street food and to buy beautifully designed clothing with rich colours.
 You can find souvenirs unlike anywhere else in the world.
-There is even a stall here that sells colored contact lenses!
+There is even a stall here that sells coloured contact lenses!

 Khlong Toei Pier Market is another fantastic place to go for a true cultural experience.
 This is a no frills market where Thais go to get the best prices on fruits, vegetables, seafood and meat.
 The fresh produce prices are unbeatable and at any hour of the day you can witness truckloads of fresh products being delivered.
 You will see chickens clucking around in cages, fish flopping and waiting to be butchered,, goldfish being sold in little baggies and much, much more.
 This market is not for the faint of heart, but it is for those who want to really experience an authentic part of everyday Thai life.
 Some other great markets to visit in Bangkok are Rod Fai Night Market, Siam Gypsy Market, Pak Khlong Flower Market and Or Tor Kor Market.
 Each one offers something a little different than the other but they all offer a truly invigorating and immersive cultural experience.